Data Protection (UK GDPR) & Information Security Refresher training

 - Essential Phishing Awareness

-In order to ensure our training is relevant and appropriate, the requirements will be applied according to the kind of work staff undertake:
+To ensure our training is relevant and appropriate, training requirements are aligned to the kind of work you do:

-- Foundation Training: the two ‘Information Security Essentials’ and ‘GDPR Training’ modules (linked below) must be completed at induction and refreshed annually by all staff who work at the University.
+- Foundation Training: the two ‘Information Security Essentials’ and ‘GDPR Training’ modules must be completed at induction and refreshed annually by all staff working at the University, without exception.

-- Specialist Training: this will be rolled out in the next few months and includes specialised and additional training associated with particular roles: for staff handling particularly sensitive data or in high volumes; those working in research or with protected groups, such as minors.
-This will apply to all new and existing staff in these roles (policy effective from 1 September 2020) and is additional to the Standard Training.
+- Specialist Training: this will be added in coming months and includes specialised and additional training associated with particular roles: for staff handling particularly sensitive data or in high volumes; those working in research or with protected groups, such as minors.
+It will apply to all new and existing staff in these roles (effective from 1 September 2020) and is additional to the Standard Training.

 - Refresher Training: the policy introduces mandatory refresher training for all staff to retake the appropriate training modules for their role on an annual basis, from 1 September 2020.
-This is part of our ongoing commitment to maintain the knowledge and understanding of all our staff and enhance the security of our institution.
-Any current staff who have not yet completed their training will need to do so by 31 December 2020.
+This is part of our ongoing commitment to maintain the knowledge of all our staff and enhance the security of our institution.

 Training compliance will be monitored on an ongoing basis and will focus on: